 fortunately, any spillages are pretty easy to get rid of.
 If the paint is still wet e.g. you have just put it on and caught the glass by mistake, use an old, clean cloth to wipe it off.

-If it has dried on there are essentially two different ways you can get rid of it:
+If the paint has dried on the glass there are essentially two different ways you can get rid of it:

 - Use a scraper to scrape the paint off